qinweizhang/DISPENSE/README.md

 # DISPENSE
 Diffusion Imaging with SPiral Encoded Navigator from Stimulated Echoes

-**This repo describes all the details for the Stack of Spiral AIded Diffusion PREpared Stimulated-echo Sequence (SoSAIDPRESS) implementation.**
+**This repo describes all the details for Diffusion Imaging with SPiral Encoded Navigator from Stimulated Echoes (DISPENSE) implementation.**

 ---